JoaoAssuncao111/UAG-Consumption-Prediction-System/docs/api_documentation.md

-# UAG Prediction System API Documentation
+# UAG Consumption Prediction System API Documentation

 This document provides an overview of the endpoints available in the UAG Prediction System API.